 - proper structure and subcategory logic

-- control of duplicate URLs (especially via filters)
+- control over duplicate URLs (especially from filters)

-- content that helps Google understand the page and helps buyers choose
+- content that helps Google understand the page and helps the buyer choose

 Product Pages

-- there is no duplication via variants or multiple URL paths
+- there's no duplication through variants or different URL paths

-- trust signals are present: reviews, payment options, delivery, warranty, availability
+- trust signals are present: reviews, payment options, shipping, warranty, availability

 Content Pages (Blog, Guides, Comparisons)

-Content captures informational demand and converts it into purchases.
-Most effective formats include:
+Content captures informational demand and converts it into a purchase.
+The most effective types are:

 - buying guides